Overheated Topological Hall Effect

 To simplify the discussion, we set $M_\mathrm{I}>0$ and $M_\mathrm{II}<0$ to ensure the two channels are of opposite signs.
 Thus, the characteristic shape of the overall AHE would only be affected by the relative magnitude of these parameters.
 By exhaustive enumeration, we systematically studied all four cases with (a) $|M_\mathrm{I}|=|M_\mathrm{II}|$ and $\omega_\mathrm{I}=\omega_\mathrm{II}$, (b) $|M_\mathrm{I}|=|M_\mathrm{II}|$ and $\omega_\mathrm{I}\ne\omega_\mathrm{II}$, (c) $|M_\mathrm{I}|\ne|M_\mathrm{II}|$ and $\omega_\mathrm{I}=\omega_\mathrm{II}$, (d) $|M_\mathrm{I}|\ne|M_\mathrm{II}|$ and $\omega_\mathrm{I}\ne\omega_\mathrm{II}$, by varying the relative magnitude of their coercive fields $H_\mathrm{c}$, as shown in Fig. \ref{Fig1}.
-Without loss of generality, here we set $|M_\mathrm{I}|>||M_\mathrm{II}|$ for $|M_\mathrm{I}|\ne|M_\mathrm{II}|$, which indicates the magnitude of AHE for channel I is larger than that of channel II.
+Without loss of generality, here we set $|M_\mathrm{I}|>|M_\mathrm{II}|$ for $|M_\mathrm{I}|\ne|M_\mathrm{II}|$, which indicates the magnitude of AHE for channel I is larger than that of channel II.
 While we set $\omega_\mathrm{I}<\omega_\mathrm{II}$ for $\omega_\mathrm{I}\ne\omega_\mathrm{II}$, which means channel II has a steeper transition than channel I near $H_\mathrm{c}$.

-As immediately seen in Fig. \ref{Fig1}, the THE-like bumps/dips can generally be generated in all cases.
-From experimental point of view, Hall signals similar to $ \mathrm{a}_{34} $, $ \mathrm{b}_{24}$, $ \mathrm{c}_{23}$, and $ \mathrm{c}_{24}$ are widely observed and explained by references \cite{PRB1,PhysRevB.98.214440} and many of them are listed in Table \ref{tab:table1}.
-Special cases like $ \mathrm{d}_{11} $ can be found in references \cite{RN66,RN67,RN70,RN61}, representing the situations of negligible $H_\mathrm{c}$ (eg. superparamagnetic or ferromagentic near Curie temperature), which can be understood by reference \cite{PhysRevB.98.214440}.
-While similar putative THE like $ \mathrm{d}_{22} $ has been found recently in LaMnO$_3$/SrIrO$_3$ heterostructure \cite{RN64}.
-In addtion, we also predict a novel Hall signal similar to $ \mathrm{b}_{33} $, representing the situation with difference only in $\omega$ of the two channels, which has not been experimentally observed yet.
+As immediately seen in Fig. \ref{Fig1}, the THE-like bumps/dips can generally be triggered in many cases.
+Hall signals similar to subfigures of $ \mathrm{a}_{34} $, $ \mathrm{b}_{24}$, $ \mathrm{c}_{23}$, $ \mathrm{c}_{24}$, and $ \mathrm{d}_{11} $ are the most widely observed ones in experiments, see the review article of Ref. \cite{Kimbell2022}.
+To date, only {\lq THE\rq} similar to subfigure $\mathrm{b}_{44}$ has not been experimentally observed yet.

-To summarize, the hysteresis behaviors of the previously published THE results can generally be imitated by two superposed AHE hysteresis as shown Fig. \ref{Fig1} .
-To offer a deeper understanding, we next discuss the possible origin of the two-channel AHE signals.